From Our Desk

 2. Pressure cook the beans on high heat for 25 minutes.
 Adding a tablespoon of oil and salt.

-3. Using a blender, grind onion, ginger and garlic.
+3. Use a blender to grind onion, ginger and garlic.

 4. Take a small non-stick pan and add about six tablespoon of canola oil.
 Add the onion ginger garlic paste.
 Slit the green chilies and add them in.